A3XX/dns_at_home/README.md

 ![pi1](https://raw.githubusercontent.com/A3XX/dns_at_home/master/img/1.PNG)

-3. Click on choose os and select Raspberry Pi OS 32bit
+3. Click on choose OS and select Raspberry Pi OS 32bit

 ![pi1a](https://raw.githubusercontent.com/A3XX/dns_at_home/master/img/1a.png)